hellybrine/hellybrine.github.io/_posts/2025-04-07-pineapple.md

 ## Why Build My Own?

 Because money, mainly.
-Hak5’s Pineapple is expensive, and I would rather not deal with customs interrogating me about why I’m importing a glowing, antenna-covered hexagon with **“penetration”** in its spec sheet.
+Hak5’s Pineapple is expensive, and I would rather not deal with customs interrogating me about why I’m importing a glowing, antenna-covered polygon with **“penetration”** in its spec sheet.

 Then, by some divine intervention, I stumbled across [xchwarze’s WiFi Pineapple Cloner](https://github.com/xchwarze/wifi-pineapple-cloner) on Reddit.
 All I needed now was a compatible router.
 Easy, right?
 I had a solid shortlist and was confident I’d find something cheap and usable.
 That confidence aged like fine milk.